Childbirth: Third stage

-Fourth stage: postpartum
+Postpartum period

-The fourth stage of labour is the period beginning immediately after childbirth, and extends for about six weeks.
+Postpartum, sometimes termed the fourth stage of labour, is the period beginning immediately after childbirth, and extends for about six weeks.
 The terms postpartum and postnatal are often used for this period.
 The woman's body, including hormone levels and uterus size, return to a non-pregnant state and the newborn adjusts to life outside the mother's body.
 The World Health Organization (WHO) describes the postnatal period as the most critical and yet the most neglected phase in the lives of mothers and babies; most deaths occur during the postnatal period.

 Following the birth, if the mother had an episiotomy or a tearing of the perineum, it is stitched.
 This is also an optimal time for uptake of long-acting reversible contraception (LARC), such as the contraceptive implant or intrauterine device (IUD), both of which can be inserted immediately after delivery while the woman is still in the delivery room.
 The mother has regular assessments for uterine contraction and fundal height, vaginal bleeding, heart rate and blood pressure, and temperature, for the first 24 hours after birth.
 Some women may experience an uncontrolled episode of shivering or postpartum chills following the birth.
 The first passing of urine should be documented within six hours.
 Afterpains (pains similar to menstrual cramps), contractions of the uterus to prevent excessive blood flow, continue for several days.
 Vaginal discharge, termed "lochia", can be expected to continue for several weeks; initially bright red, it gradually becomes pink, changing to brown, and finally to yellow or white.

 At one time babies born in hospitals were removed from their mothers shortly after birth and brought to the mother only at feeding times.
-Mothers were told that their newborn would be safer in the nursery and that the separation would offer the mother more time to rest.
+Mothers were told that their newborns would be safer in the nursery and that the separation would offer the mothers more time to rest.
 As attitudes began to change, some hospitals offered a "rooming in" option wherein after a period of routine hospital procedures and observation, the infant could be allowed to share the mother's room.
 As of 2020, rooming-in has increasingly become standard practice in maternity wards.

 Early skin-to-skin contact

-Skin-to-skin contact (SSC), sometimes also called kangaroo care, is a technique of newborn care where babies are kept chest-to-chest and skin-to-skin with a parent, typically their mother, though more recently (2022) their father as well.
+Skin-to-skin contact (SSC), sometimes also called kangaroo care, is a technique of newborn care where babies are kept chest-to-chest and skin-to-skin with a parent, typically their mother or possibly the father.
 This means without the shirt or undergarments on the chest of both the baby and parent.
-A 2011 medical review found that early skin-to-skin contact resulted in a decrease in infant crying, improved cardio-respiratory stability and blood glucose levels, and improved breastfeeding duration.
-A 2016 Cochrane review also found that SSC at birth promotes the likelihood and effectiveness of breastfeeding.
+Early skin-to-skin contact results in a decrease in infant crying, improves cardio-respiratory stability and blood glucose levels, and improves breastfeeding duration and effectiveness.